FreySolarEye/freysolareye.github.io/_posts/2022-11-16-Reversing-ISP-Router-Firmware[Part 2].md

 <img src="{{ site.baseurl }}/assets/images/RE/2022-11-16_00-36.png">

-As we can see the emulation works perfectly and we're granted with a Network Interface  which leads to a web page asking as for Basic Auth credentials.
-Therefore we're one step closer to view the router web panel.
+As we can see the emulation works perfectly and we're granted with a Network Interface  which leads to a web page asking us for Basic Auth credentials.
+Therefore we're one step closer viewing the router web panel.
 Before we can do that we need the credentials but we don't have them so we need to dig a little deeper into the firmware from the inside in order to uncover or better; Manipulate some things to get past the Basic Auth.

 # Debugging the Firmware